QuantEcon/lecture-source-jl/rst_files/need_for_speed.rst

 .. code-block:: julia

-    @time f(fc)
+    @btime f($fc)

 Some of this time is JIT compilation, and one more execution gets us down to

 Here's the corresponding machine code